-Section 503.06 If a Steward of the Union shall so request of his/her Supervisor, he/she shall be afforded such time off with pay in accordance with Section 503.03, for the purpose of carrying out the duties as outlined in Section 503.01, subject to the Employer's need to maintain coverage on that job and adequate notice having been given to enable the Employer to effect coverage.
-The Steward shall obtain the permission of the Supervisor whose area he/she desires to enter.
+Section 503.06 If a Steward of the Union shall so request of his/her/their Supervisor, he/she/they shall be afforded such time off with pay in accordance with Section 503.03, for the purpose of carrying out the duties as outlined in Section 503.01, subject to the Employer's need to maintain coverage on that job and adequate notice having been given to enable the Employer to effect coverage.
+The Steward shall obtain the permission of the Supervisor whose area he/she/they desire(s) to enter.